Photo by Claire Burke

 Michelle is a graduate of the University of Pittsburgh’s MFA program and of the University of California Riverside’s Undergraduate Creative Writing program, where they were awarded the William Henry Willis Poetry Award, Birk Hinderaker Poetry Award, and Chancellor's Award for Undergraduate Excellence and Creative Work for her writing and arts activism.
 In 2016, her poetry was featured through the Public Poetry Project for the Pennsylvania Center for the Book.

-Michelle was a Twitch streamer known as “sadwitheyebrows” or “Brows,” and worked to build joyful and healing-centered co-working and gaming spaces with Queer and Trans folks.
+From 2020-23, Michelle was a Twitch streamer known as “sadwitheyebrows” or “Brows,” and worked to build joyful and healing-centered co-working and gaming spaces with Queer and Trans folks.

-They live with their brilliant and wonderful partner, Kazumi Chin, and their dog Daniel Lee on unceded Ohlone land in the San Francisco Bay Area, where they hike, bird watch, nap, and dream of ways to be in intentional and loving relationships with community and the land.
+They live with their brilliant partner, Kazumi Chin, and their dog Daniel Lee on unceded Ohlone land in the San Francisco Bay Area, where they hike, bird watch, nap, and dream of ways to be in intentional and loving relationships with community and the land.